 If you go through water that might go up to your hubcaps, the breaks could get wet.
 To dry them off try using them when you find dry roads.
 However, make sure that it will be a long and flat stretch because if that’s not the case, you could increase the risk of accidents.

 - Keep an eye on the referencing points

 It is not easy to estimate the depth of the water.
 However, if there are other vehicles, you could use them as a visual guide.
 Also, there could be other items on the road that might impact your path, so be careful of those too.

 Yup, same as during winter conditions, driving slow during heavy rains and floods is highly recommended.
 Every inch of water you find on the road might be greater than expected, and every stream of water running across the road might be stronger.
 However, if you are driving slow, you’ll be able to have more control of the vehicle and stay on track.

 - Have the right equipment

 Whenever you travel somewhere, especially if you know that you might encounter some dangerous conditions, it’s vital for you to pack everything you need to keep yourself safe.
-Pack your raincoat, galoshes, gloves, and hat.
+Pack your trucker jacket, raincoat, galoshes, gloves, and trucker hats.
 However, it’s always a good idea to also have some nonperishable food and flares in case you get stuck.

 - Make the right decision